redhat-openshift-ecosystem/certification-releases/4.9/ga/hosted-pipeline.md

 It should begin with the word `operator` followed by your Operator Package name, followed by the version number in parenthesis.

-Once this PR is created it will trigger the Red Hat hosted pipeline and provide an update via a PR comment once it has failed or completed.
+Once your pull request is created it will trigger the Red Hat hosted pipeline and provide an update via a PR comment once it has failed or completed.

 ## <a id="reminders"></a>Reminders